Langat virus: LGTV-based vaccine

 In the 1970s a live attenuate LGTV-based vaccine against tick-borne encephalitis was made.
 At the same time, another vaccine was tested, but the group vaccinated with the LGTV-based vaccine had the lowest level of developing infection decease.
-However, there were two major problems: the relatively high rate of incidents of encephalitis (1:10,000) and lack of absolute protection from infection in endemic regions.
+The vaccine was considered highly effective before it was found to cause encephalitis in 1 in 10,000 people.
+Since then, LGTV-based live vaccines have not been used.